AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/overview.md

 :::note

-In **Integrated** mode, you can't use the Exclusions feature or choose a DNS server.
+In **Integrated** mode, you can’t use the Exclusions feature or choose a DNS server.

 :::